Solid Snake: Pipe down kid. [goes into Thousand-Yard Stare] After a while, you just stop asking these questions.

 - Gravity Falls: When animatronics trap Soos, his date Melody, and the twins in a restaurant and start attacking, Soos tells Melody that Dipper and Mabel will protect her while he confronts the machines.

 - Justice League Unlimited: Green Arrow joins the team as a Badass Normal joe without even the benefit of being a Crazy-Prepared Chessmaster like Batman (and he also happens to be a hardcore leftist).
 He is constantly one to question whether or not Cadmus has a point about being afraid of the Physical Gods taking justice into their own hands.
 In fact, this trope was invoked by the League itself, who wanted him to be their Morality Chain.

-- This was the concept of The Simpsons episode "Homer's Enemy".
+- This was the concept of The Simpsons episode "Homer's Enemy."
 Frank Grimes is an ordinary guy who gets a job at the nuclear plant and is confounded that Homer is Too Dumb to Live and that everyone else simply accepts it.
 He is, however, a Deconstructed Character Archetype because of two details: 1) He becomes so angry about this fact that he becomes obsessed with proving how stupid Homer is and it results in him losing his mind and getting himself killed and 2) what gives him the "logical" perspective is not really (Word of God notwithstanding) being "a real person", but having suffered such a hard-core life-long barrage of the Diabolus ex Machina that he's as absurdist a character as any Simpsons regular, only aiming for angst rather than laughs.

 - Minor example in "Drop Beat Dad" from Greg’s old music manager Marty when he visits Beach City.
 Most locals are entirely used to Steven being a Super-Strong Child, whereas Marty reacts in total surprise when he sees him easily lift a crate full of stage equipment that would normally take two fully grown roadies to carry.